Advanced Zapier tutorial

 2. Environment: Production

-3. Document: Attachment (Exists but not shown).
-This specifies to extract from the email attachment.
+3. Document: File (Exists but not shown).
+This specifies to extract from the document uploaded to Slack.

-4. Reference: Attachment (Exists but not shown).
-Note that if you were working in Google Drive, you'd select "File".
+4. Reference: File (Exists but not shown).
 You'll use this reference to connect Zap 1 and Zap 2 in a succeeding step.

-5. (Optional): You can specify additional references to log additional information.
-For example, if you specify the email URL as a reference, you can use it in a succeeding optional logging step.
+5. (Optional): You can specify additional references to log additional information in succeeding steps.

 1. Click test, then verify that the extraction is in WAITING status